CharlyMannion/CMannion_CV/README.md

 #### Makers Academy (March 2018 to July 2018)

 I had no prior coding experience when I started Makers Academy.
 But I embraced this opportunity to work hard and learn something new every day, and I’ve now built apps in 4 different languages.
-As well as learning to code, Makers equipped me with a good mindset and attitude to code through behaviours such as OOP, TDD, Pair programming, XP Values.
+As well as learning to code, Makers equipped me with a good mindset and attitude to code through behaviours such as OOP, TDD, Pair programming and XP Values.

 * Languages: Ruby, JavaScript (and jQuery), Swift, Java, HTML/CSS
 * Web Frameworks: Sinatra, Spring, node.js/Express, Ruby on Rails